GoStar1/nft/README.md

 ### Project details

 Users can access the application via web-browser, and must have the Metamask wallet installed.
 The interface, built with Next.js, relies on the ethers.js library to communicate with the smart contracts through Metamask.
-This means that the data reflected on the front-end application is fetched from the Polygon blockchain.
-Each action performed by the user (mint an NFT, sell NFT, buy NFT...) creates a transaction on Polygon, which will require Metamask confirmation and a small fee, and this transaction will permanently modify the state of the NFTMarketplace smart contracts.
+This means that the data reflected on the front-end application is fetched from the BSC blockchain.
+Each action performed by the user (mint an NFT, sell NFT, buy NFT...) creates a transaction on BSC, which will require Metamask confirmation and a small fee, and this transaction will permanently modify the state of the NFTMarketplace smart contracts.
 On top of it, user's NFT Metadata will be uploaded to the IPFS, generating a hash which will be permanently recorded on the blockchain to prove ownership.

 ### Features